If you're worried you won't have enough time to devote to academics, consider working as a study hall or library

 If you’re a college student looking for a job, the best place to start your job search is right on campus.
 There are tons of on-campus part-time job opportunities and, as a student, you’ll automatically be given hiring priority.
 Plus, on-campus jobs eliminate commuting time and can be a great way to connect with academic and professional resources at your university.
 Check with your school's career office or student employment office for help finding a campus job.
 If you receive financial aid, also check on jobs available through your campus work-study program.

 Of course, there are opportunities for part-time work off-campus, too.
 Spend a little time digging for the right kind of part-time job, that leaves you with enough time to get your school work done.
-Also consider lining up an online job or flexible gig where you can set your own schedule.
+Also consider lining up an online job, part-time evening job or flexible gig where you can set your own schedule.
 You'll be able to up your earnings from the comfort of your dorm room or apartment.